rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

  }
 </pre>
 {% endraw %}
-Alternatively, a variable can be defined as a "sensor" entity.
-Just use "var".
+Alternatively, a variable can be defined as a "sensor" entity; just use "var" as the object type.
 "device_class" is set if found in the input's "Description" field.
 Must be a valid sensor device class.
 See Note.
 See <i>"Variable Options"</i> in the <i>"Tips"</i> section of
 <a href="HomeVision_and_Home_Assistant">Tips for interfacing HomeVision with Home Assistant</a>